 He also identifies the Hebrews with the nomadic group called the Hyksos,

 “Their race as a whole was called Hyksôs, that is ‘king-shepherds’: for hyk in the sacred language means ‘king’, and sôs in common speech is ‘shepherd’ or ‘shepherds’; hence the compound word ‘Hyksôs’.
 Some say that they were Arabs.”
 In another copy the expression hyk, it is said, does not mean “kings”: on the contrary, the compound refers to “captive-shepherds”. . .Thummôsis, the son of Misphragmuthôsis (he continues), attempted by siege to force them to surrender . . .
 Finally, giving up the siege in despair, he concluded a treaty by which they should all depart from Egypt and go unmolested where they pleased.
-On these terms the Shepherds, with their possessions and households complete, no fewer than 240,000 persons, left Egypt and journeyed over the desert into Syria.
-There, dreading the power of the Assyrians who were at that time masters of Asia, they built in the land now called Judaea a city large enough to hold all those thousands of people, and gave it the name of Jerusalem.”
+On these terms, the Shepherds, with their possessions and households complete, no fewer than 240,000 persons, left Egypt and journeyed over the desert into Syria.
+There, dreading the power of the Assyrians who were at that time masters of Asia, they built in the land now called Judaea a city large enough to hold all those thousands of people and gave it the name of Jerusalem.”
 Manetho.
 Delphi Ancient Classics Book 85.
 Kindle Edition.

-While Manetho’s account contains inaccuracies, it nevertheless preserves a kernel of the historical event of the Exodus, the person of Moses and an echo of the official Egyptian response to their monumental defeat by the God of the Hebrews.
+While Manetho’s account contains inaccuracies, it nevertheless preserves a kernel of the historical event of the Exodus, the person of Moses, and an echo of the official Egyptian response to their monumental defeat by the God of the Hebrews.

-Josephus also mentions a Greek historian by the name of Hecataeus of Abdera (4th century BCE), who was a student of Greek philosopher Pyrrho.
+Josephus also mentions a Greek historian by the name of Hecataeus of Abdera (4th century BCE), who was a student of the Greek philosopher Pyrrho.
 He wrote a work named Aegyptiaca, or On the Egyptians (the same title as Manetho’s work).
 His mention of the ‘Jews’ in this work was the first occurrence in Greek literature.
 Diodorus Siculus (1st century BCE), citing Hecataeus, writes the following,

-“Since we are about to give an account of the war against the Jews, we consider it appropriate, before we proceed further, in the first place to relate the origin of this nation, and their customs.
+“Since we are about to give an account of the war against the Jews, we consider it appropriate, before we proceed further, in the first place, to relate the origin of this nation and their customs.
 In ancient times a great plague occurred in Egypt, and many ascribed the cause of it to the gods, who were offended with them. . .
-Therefore the native inhabitants concluded that, unless all the foreigners were driven out, they would never be free from their miseries.
+Therefore the native inhabitants concluded that unless all the foreigners were driven out, they would never be free from their miseries.
 All the foreigners were forthwith expelled, and the most valiant and noble among them, under some notable leaders, were brought to Greece and other places, as some relate; the most famous of their leaders were Danaus and Cadmus.
 But the majority of the people descended into a country not far from Egypt, which is now called Judaea and at that time was altogether uninhabited.
 The leader of this colony was one Moses, a very wise and valiant man, who, after he had possessed himself of the country, amongst other cities, built that now most famous city, Jerusalem, and the temple there, which is so greatly revered among them.
 He instituted the holy rites and ceremonies with which they worship God; and made laws for the methodical government of the state.
 He also divided the people into twelve tribes, which he regarded as the most perfect number; because it corresponds to the twelve months within a whole year.
-4 He made no representation or image of gods, because he considered that nothing of a human shape was applicable to God; but that heaven, which surrounds the earth, was the only God, and that all things were in its power.
+4 He made no representation or image of gods because he considered that nothing of a human shape was applicable to God; but that heaven, which surrounds the earth, was the only God, and that all things were in its power.
 But he so arranged the rites and ceremonies of the sacrifices, and the manner and nature of their customs, that they should be wholly different from all other nations…” Diodorus Siculus, Book 40.3 [7]

 The Aamu & The Habiru

-The Hebrews may also be identified with a group called the Aamu, a group of Western Asiatic foreigners, who may have been Canaanites.
+The Hebrews may also be identified with a group called the Aamu, a group of Western Asiatic foreigners who may have been Canaanites.
 The name Aamu (𓂝𓄿𓅓𓅱’ ꜥꜣmw) sounds remarkably similar to עם (am, people), as in עם ישראל, Am Yisrael (the People of Israel).

 Moreover, there are numerous reports of a group named the Habiru (or Apiru) in numerous letters called the Amarna Tablets.
 These letters discuss the activities of the Habiru in the land of Israel during the late Bronze Age IIA [8], recording remarkable parallels to the book of Joshua and the conquest of the land of Canaan.